Jarzka/stylefy/README.md

 # Supported features

 - Defining styles as Clojure data for any UI element, styles are converted internally to CSS classes
-- Defining sub-styles (you can create a style for the root element of your UI component and then define substyles for the internal elements like <p> tags)
+- Defining sub-styles (you can create a style for the root element of your UI component and then define substyles for the internal elements)

 # Changelog